 - 1. Summer is not normally part of the load unit total. - 2.
 Eligible to be members of the Faculty Forum and eligible for adjunct benefits. - 3.
 If position is approved, Adjunct Faculty Members are assigned an estimated load for the academic year prior to Fall term (Courses and LU could change based on department needs and enrollment). - 4.
-Paid according to the Adjunct/Part-Time Salary Schedule. - 5.
-Evaluated by the Designated Evaluator or designee in their first academic year and every 2-3 years thereafter. - Link to Classroom Observation form for Full-Time Temp and Part-Time Faculty (may require COCC login to access) - 6.
+Paid according to the Adjunct/Part-Time Salary Schedule. - Peer evaluations and Designated Evaluator (DE) reviews completed in their first two academic years.
+Subsequent peer evaluations and DE reviews will be scheduled no more than 3 year later as determined by the DE. - Link to Classroom Observation form for Full-Time Temp and Part-Time Faculty (may require COCC login to access) - 6.
 Have no peer team.